G52-73951X7 - Laptop MSI - Free user manual and instructions

 This connector connects to the chassis intrusion switch cable.
 If the chassis is opened, the chassis intrusion mechanism will be activated.
 The system will record this status and show a warning message on the screen.
 To clear the warning, you must enter the BIOS utility and clear the record.

-1 CINTRU
+1 CINTRU 2 GND

 16 Infrared Module Connector

-This connector allows you to connect to infrared module and is compliant with Intel® Front Panel I/O Connectivity Design Guide.
+This connector allows you to connect to an infrared module and is compliant with Intel® Front Panel I/O Connectivity Design Guide.
 You must configure the setting through the BIOS setup to use the infrared function.

 Serial Port Connector